CathedralCode/Builder/README.md

 Cathedral Builder
 =================

-Zend framework 2 database layer builder with a simple Web & Console UI and more features.
+Zend framework 2 database layer builder with a simple Web & Console UI with many great features.

+For a quick list of fixes and changes see [CHANGELOG.md](CHANGELOG.md)

 Creates classes based on: